Skip to content

 Jack-o-lanterns

 If your dog is curious, there are several reasons to keep him/her away from jack-o-lanterns.
-Knocking them over could create a fire hazard or your dog could get burned poking their noses inside to investigate.
+Knocking them over could create a fire hazard, or your dog could get burned when poking their nose inside to investigate.

 Last few tips for a happy Halloween with your dog

-If you take your dog trick-or-treating, use a perfect fit harness with a Gentle leash to reduce the chances of injuries if your dog bolts or gets scared.
+If you take your dog trick-or-treating, use a Perfect Fit Harness with a Gentle Leash to reduce the chances of injury if your dog bolts or gets scared.

-Use reflective gear or a small LED light to make your dog visible.
+Use reflective gear or a wearable LED light to make your dog visible.

-We wish you and your family a fun Halloween and keeping your dog happy and safe!
+We wish you and your dog a happy and safe Halloween!

 About the author